SiliconLabs/amazon-sidewalk/documentation/example/amazon_sidewalk_soc_bt_subghz_cli/readme.md

 Only one link can be initialized and started at any time.
 You have to stop and deinitialize the current link before you can start a new one.

+The `reset` command is used to unregister your device with the cloud.
+It can only be called on a registered AND time synced device.
+To unregister, the device needs to send a message to the cloud, so it needs to be synchronized with AWS.

 ### Sidewalk Settings

 To see the available settings commands, enter the following command in the console: